tynkovski/ktor-messenger/README.md

 from a remote service and `AddPersonPort` (similar to our first example) to persist this random person into a database.<br><br>

-3. `adapters.persist.addressbook.SavePersonAdapter` class in module `persist` implements `AddPersonPort` and performs entity transformations and calls to persist repository to store data.<br><br>
+3. `adapters.persist.messenger.SavePersonAdapter` class in module `persist` implements `AddPersonPort` and performs entity transformations and calls to persist repository to store data.<br><br>

 4. Repository class uses ExposedSQL to store SQL entities into database.<br><br>